A three-year letter winner at the University of Missouri, Alyssa Cousins joined the Kennesaw State softball program in October of 2016.

-During Cousins' two years as an assistant, the Owls have compiled an overall record of 79-37 (.681), including a 25-9 (.735) record in ASUN Conference play, made two postseason appearances, and captured the 2018 conference regular-season and tournament championships.
-The 2018 season also marked a program first as Kennesaw State won it first ASUN Conference tournament crown and appeared the NCAA Division I Softball Championship for the first time.
+During Cousins' three years as an assistant, the Owls have compiled an overall record of 105-66 (.614), including a 35-20 (.636) record in ASUN Conference play, made three postseason appearances, and captured the 2018 conference regular-season and tournament championships.
+The 2018 season also marked a program first as Kennesaw State won its first ASUN Conference tournament crown and appeared the NCAA Division I Softball Championship for the first time.

 The Owls have also experienced a great deal of individual success as three KSU players have earned NFCA All-South Region honors and junior Maddie Roth garnered NFCA All-American recognition.
-Additionally, five players have been named first team ASUN All-Conference, three have been voted second team all-conference and five individuals have been selected all-freshman.
+Additionally, five players have been named first team ASUN All-Conference, nine have been voted second team all-conference and seven individuals have been selected all-freshman.

 In 2017, senior catcher Courtney Sutter was named ASUN Conference Player of the Year, while pitcher Alley Cutting voted Freshman of the Year.
 As a sophomore in 2018, Cutting was tabbed Pitcher of the Year, while Patricia Awald was earned Freshman of the Year honors.
-Ten individuals have been chosen ASUN Player of the Week and five Owls have been awarded Pitcher of the Week recognition.
+11 individuals have been chosen ASUN Player of the Week and six Owls have been awarded Pitcher of the Week recognition.

 Cousins joins the Owls' coaching staff after one year at Grayson College where she served the dual role of assistant softball coach and residential advisor.